tayiorbeii/egghead.io_idiomatic_redux_course_notes/19-Updating_the_State_with_the_Fetched_Data.md

 We'll remove the `getAllTodos` selector because we won't have access to `allTodos`.
 We also don't need to filter on the client anymore because we will use the list of todos provided by the server.
 This means we can remove our `switch` statement from the current implementation.

 Instead of reading from `state.allIds`, we will read the IDs from `state.IdsByFilter[filter]`.
-Then we will map the `id`s to the `stateById` lookup table to get the actual todos.
+Then we will map the `id`s to the `state.ById` lookup table to get the actual todos.

 #### Updated `getVisibleTodos`
 ```javascript